avgmathenjoyer/wordlist/README.md

 This is a React app which uses Spotify API to create playlist from a given sentence.

-The app is currently in developer mode and therefore can't be used by users other than me or explicitly added by me.
+~~The app is currently in developer mode and therefore can't be used by users other than me or explicitly added by me.~~

+App has been approved for quota extension.
+It can be used by everyone with a Spotify account!

+### Feel free to use it!

 # App usage